 Our MD&C Committee has the authority to engage and retain an independent compensation consultant to provide independent counsel and advice.
 At least annually, the MD&C Committee formally conducts an evaluation as to the effectiveness of the independent compensation consultant and periodically runs a request for proposal process to ensure the independent compensation consultant is meeting its needs.
-For 2022, our MD&C Committee retained the services of Pearl Meyer & Partners, LLP ("Pearl Meyer" or "Compensation Consultant").
-The following services were provided by the independent Compensation Consultant:
+For 2023, our MD&C Committee retained the services of Pearl Meyer & Partners, LLP ("Pearl Meyer" or "Compensation Consultant").
+The following services were provided:

-Consultant Description of Services Provided Pearl Meyer Updates on trends and developments in executive compensation; Conducted a risk assessment of the Company's executive incentive plans; Review and provide a recommendation regarding the compensation peer group for use in 2022 and 2023; Annual competitive market assessment and recommendations for 2022 pay decisions; Support Director Pay assessment and recommendations; Review, design and provide recommendations for the 2022 short- and long-term incentive plans; Support in drafting the CD&amp;A of the 2023 Proxy Statement; and Other ad hoc requests related to executive compensation market practices.
+Consultant Description of Services Provided Pearl Meyer Updates on trends and developments in executive compensation.
+Conducted a risk assessment of the Company's executive incentive plans. • Review and provide a recommendation regarding the compensation peer group for use in 2023 and 2024.
+Annual competitive market assessment and recommendations for 2023 pay decisions.
+Support Non-Employee Director pay assessment and recommendations. • Review, design and provide recommendations for the 2023 and 2024 short- and long-term incentive plans.
+Support in drafting the CD&A of the 2024 Proxy Statement; and Other ad hoc requests related to executive compensation market practices.

-At the MD&C Committee's direction during 2022, management provided all MD&C Committee materials to the independent Compensation Consultant and discussed such materials and any recommendations relating thereto with the Compensation Consultant in advance of each MD&C Committee meeting.
+At the MD&C Committee's direction during 2023, management provided all MD&C Committee materials to Pearl Meyer and discussed such materials and any related recommendations in advance of each MD&C Committee meeting.
 Pearl Meyer considered and discussed the information with the MD&C Committee chairperson, specifically identifying any issues or concerns.
 The MD&C Committee considered Pearl Meyer's input as part of its decision-making process.

-Independence Assessment: No Compensation Consultant Conflicts of Interest
+Independence Assessment: No Conflicts of Interest

-The MD&C Committee assessed the independence of Pearl Meyer in 2022, as required under NYSE listing rules.
-The MD&C Committee has also considered and assessed all relevant factors, including but not limited to those set forth in Rule 10C-1(b)(4)(i) through (vi) under the Exchange Act, that could give rise to a potential conflict of interest with respect to the compensation consultant described above.
+The MD&C Committee assessed the independence of Pearl Meyer in 2023, as required under NYSE listing rules.
+The MD&C Committee has also considered and assessed all relevant factors, including but not limited to those set forth in Rule 10C-1(b)(4)(i) through (vi) under the Exchange Act, that could give rise to a potential conflict of interest with respect to the Compensation Consultant described above.
 Based on this review, we are not aware of any conflict of interest raised by the work performed by Pearl Meyer that would prevent it from serving as an independent consultant to the MD&C Committee.